How to Make Moving to a New Home Easy

 Filling out the lease agreement is a serious matter.
 These are interesting facts and other useful material.

 Small children are especially sensitive to change.
-This means they are sensing several negative emotions during this time frame.
+This means sensing several negative emotions at this time frame.
+Notice some of the changes which tend to take place in the average child.

 a.
 They are able to pick up on excessive stress from mom and dad.
-Be careful of the actions and words used around the little ones.
-Make them feel as secure as possible in the process, what to expect and how positive the outcome will be
+Be careful of the actions and words used around little ones.
+Make them feel as secure as possible in the process, what to expect and how positive the outcome will be.
+Change is scary for countless adults, think of being a child with even less knowledge of what happens next.

 b.
 If able to get a sitter for toddlers while taking care of the physical aspect of it, do so.
 This includes organizing the company or even manpower.
 A baby on the hip or diaper change in the middle of unpacking a load is not the way to get things done.